 Images can be regular pixel-based visual images where the data value corresponds to the greyscale (or color) intensity.
 They can also be depth images where the data value corresponds to the depth measured from the camera sensor.
 To align depth data with visual image data, use the

-depth_in_visual_frame sources, which reprojects the depth onto the same projection as the visual image.
+depth_in_visual_frame sources (example code), which reprojects the depth onto the same projection as the visual image.

 Since an image can be a lot of data, there are also different types of encodings and compression schemes that the image can be transmitted as to reduce the size of the data sent over the wire.
 The image service offers a

 Format field to describe the encoding of the image:

 JPEG: a lossy compression with tunable image quality